raghukul01/gsoc_gist/gsoc_gist.md

 ### [#25821 Implement height functions for product points](https://trac.sagemath.org/ticket/25821)
 I added `global_height` and `local_height` function for product projective points.
 We basically find max of global_height/local_height over each component.
 For computing `local_height` we also need to pass in any ideal of the base ring.
-This works in sage now:
+This works in SageMath now:
 ```python
 sage: PP = ProductProjectiveSpaces(QQ, [2,2], 'x')
 sage: Q = PP([1, 7, 5, 18, 2, 3])